"We have too many tags to manage."

 In order to create a CSP, you have to first compile a list of all first and third party services and the tags, domains, and files they use on your site.
 This would be difficult for just one page of a website, but most sites load different services on different pages.
 Some third party services have several domains required to operate correctly.

-We provide the automation and central repository to automatically detect all of your active vendors and their respective domain traffic.
+Blue Triangle's CSP Manager provides the automation and central repository to automatically detect all of your active vendors and their respective domain traffic.
 Your new CSP locks down your site and continues to protect against data breaches.